How to Become an Endoscopy Tech: A Comprehensive Guide

-So you’ve decided to enter allied healthcare as an endoscopy technician.
+So you’ve decided to enter the allied healthcare as an endoscopy technician.
 You may have already encountered this career by a variety of other names like "flexible endoscope reprocessor or gastrointestinal tech (GI).
 One thing is definitely for certain: There’s never been a better time to jump into this field.

 1. Choose the Right Campus

 For you to succeed in your studies, you’ll need to find a school that ticks all of your boxes.
-Most students choose to stay close to home while they complete their education.
+Most students choose to stay close to home while they complete their programs.
 Many continue to work part-time or full-time jobs while attending classes.
 So they require an uncomplicated daily commute.

 There are, however, great educational opportunities throughout the United States, so it’s not unheard of for people to move to a new city or state.